Top casinos offering online slots

 Get new bonus codes, player tips & alerts about hot new online casinos.

-Video Poker - Online Casino Gems
+Guide to Video Poker - Online Casino Gems

 What is Video Poker?

 Video poker takes a huge page from the slot machine playbook.
 Unsurprisingly, it’s the second most popular casino game right behind online slots.
 Unlike slot machines that are purely chance-based, however, video poker features an element of strategy or tactics.